jbrusegaard/GraphStructManager/README.md

 ## Setup

 First, define your vertex struct with the required gremlin tags shown below.
-Please note the vertex label will be your struct name in lower snake case.
+By default, the vertex label will be your struct name converted to lower snake case.
 So for this example the created vertex label would be `test_vertex`.
 The GSM expects that types.Vertex will be set as an anonymous struct on the struct in which you are creating a vertex.
 ```go
 type TestVertex struct {